Fetching latest release...

 Memoirs:

-Only use this set as you need to boost your dps as high as possible.
+Use this set as you need to boost your DPS' attack as high as possible.
 All HP main stat is good if you need them to survive easier, otherwise throw in any combo of hp, attack, crit (only 1 can have crit per set.
 See the Memoir Guide for further info.)

 Debris: